 G4-PR1 Health and safety impact along the product life cycle

 Generally speaking, Geberit products and services involve low risks for customers in terms of health and safety.
 Geberit nevertheless adopts a preventive approach within the scope of its comprehensive quality planning in order to test and ensure the health and safety requirements of all products from development to certification, through manufacture and storage, to use and disposal.
 Among other things, Quality and Safety Management include an FMEA (Failure Mode and Effects Analysis) as a precautionary measure to prevent errors and increase the technical reliability of products.
-Eco-design workshops are held in the course of product development in order to optimize the use of suitable and ecological materials.
-If the products or their use involve an increased risk to health or safety, Geberit’s technical editorial staff ensures that this is communicated appropriately to customers (see G4-PR3).
+Eco-design workshops are held in the course of product development in order to optimise the use of suitable and ecological materials.
+If products or their use involve an increased risk to health or safety, Geberit’s technical editorial staff ensures that this is communicated appropriately to customers, see G4-PR3.

 G4-PR2 Non-compliance with health and safety regulations

-Throughout the Group, there have been no court judgments or warnings against Geberit involving contraventions of regulations on the health and safety of products and services or product and service information.
+Throughout the Group, there were no court judgements or warnings against Geberit in the reporting period involving contraventions of regulations on the health and safety of products and services or product and service information.

 13.2 Product and Service Labeling (PR)

 With the integration of the ceramic business in its tried-and-tested sales structures, Geberit substantially strengthened its presence in many markets.
 Since the beginning of 2016, each market has been serviced by one local sales company only.
 The more than 800 advisors deployed throughout Europe no longer focus on specific product areas, but rather on different customer segments, such as the wholesale trade, plumbers and planners, architects and end users.
 This means that sales representatives must have very broad product knowledge in order to provide comprehensive support to their customers.